rost9 - stock.adobe.com

 “The GDPR [EU General Data Protection Regulation] will also help in switching between providers of digital guardian services because of its requirement for data portability and the right to be forgotten, in much the same way you would switch between telcos, energy providers or banks,” he said.

-In summary, Setaas said an identity custodian would provide a potential solution for a range of human-related obstacles and failings.
+In summary, Setsaas said an identity custodian would provide a potential solution for a range of human-related obstacles and failings.
 “Identity custodians could take liability and responsibility from individuals, providing someone to call when things go wrong to ensure accounts are recovered and that access to digital assets can be passed on to their heirs.”

-In response to a question from the audience about potential business models for identity providers, Setaas said providing such services would strengthen the direct relationship between banks and customers, for example, which could help with customer retention.
+In response to a question from the audience about potential business models for identity providers, Setsaas said providing such services would strengthen the direct relationship between banks and customers, for example, which could help with customer retention.

 “And then generally, in the context of distributed identity, providing validated information to service providers has a value.
 Instead of the service provider having to do the work themselves, the identity custodian provides it, and that is worth something,” he said.